shrina09/Student_Grade_Manager_Testing/README.md

 ## Description

 This is a Python program that allows to sort the a CSV file containing student grades from low to high, high to low, and by median.
 It generates a CSV file containing the sorted student grades.
-This program is currently being modified to allow for graphing functionality to visualize the student grades.

 ## Getting Started
 ### Dependencies